lucidarch/docs/content/principles/_index.md

 {{%panel%}}
 ## Features shall serve a single purpose

-Favour creating as many of them as you wish rather than complicating one.
+Favour creating as many of them as you wish rather than complicating a single one.
 {{%/panel%}}

 {{% panel %}}